StudentAidBC applications now available

 Note: BCIT is no longer participating in the Direct Loan Program through the U.S. Department of Education.

 How to apply

 To be assessed for a loan, apply directly to StudentAidBC.
 With a single application you are assessed for federal and provincial loans and grants.
 If you apply for a loan, you are responsible for understanding how the loan program works; ensure you read their information carefully.

-Students attending an eligible BCIT program on a full-time basis are not required to make payments, or pay interest on previously negotiated student loans.
+Students attending an eligible BCIT program on a full-time basis are not required to make payments on previously negotiated student loans.